khegglu/khegglu.github.io/docs/documentation/hp support.md

 - [Reference article](https://support.hp.com/my-en/document/c06466020)
 - [Reference article](https://support.hp.com/au-en/document/c06466416)

+### "There is a problem with the security device on the unit"

+Open Device Manager as admin, and select "Security Devices", find "Trusted Platform Module 2.0" in the list, right click uninstall the adapter + remove the driver.
+Reboot the laptop and check if the issue persists.

 ### BlueScreen of Death: Driver related

 Instead of spending too much time on deep diving in to the .dmp files, i find the most straightforward way to resolve these issues is to just override all the old system drivers with new ones.